 Get hands-on agricultural experience doing farm work during four village homestays.

-You’ll live with a homestay family in the villages of Chalamthang in south Sikkim, Pendam and Patuk in east Sikkim, and Kalimpong in the neighboring state of West Bengal.
+You’ll live with a homestay family in the villages of Chalamthang in south Sikkim and Pendam and Patuk in east Sikkim.
 During these homestays, you will partake in activities such as helping with daily chores, working on your family’s farm, making agro-based products, and processing ethnic food varieties.

 Design and participate in a collaborative group project relevant to local farming communities and focused on food and agriculture systems.